5 Things to Know About Your New High-Powered Blender

 I resisted buying a high-powered blender for a long time, but when I finally succumbed to the lure of a Vitamix, I was amazed at all the things it could do!
-Yes, they make great smoothies at a touch of a button, but here are some other convenient things these blenders can do that may help justify the sizable investment.
+Yes, they make great smoothies at a touch of a button or flip of a switch, but here are some other convenient things these blenders can do that may help justify the sizable investment.

 If you found a sleek hunk of blender under your Christmas tree this year, here are five things you should know as you get acquainted.

-1. They can blend and heat at the same time.
+1. It can blend and heat at the same time.

-The motors on these blenders are so powerful that they create enough heat to warm foods up.
-Basically, you can throw a can of tomatoes and some sautéed onion into the blender, let it run until there’s steam coming out, and voila, tomato soup!
+The motors on these high-powered blenders are so powerful that they create enough heat to warm foods up.
+Basically, you can throw a can of tomatoes and some sautéed onion into the blender, let it run until there’s steam coming out, and voila!
+Tomato soup.
 It’s also a great way to blend and heat baby food.
 While blending and heating does mean that a blender is noisily running for a while, the convenience can’t be beat.

-2. They can make nut butters and nut milks.
+2. It can make nut butters and nut milks.

 To clean out your new blender, just squirt some dish soap into the jar, add enough warm water to fill it up halfway, and then run the blender on high speed.
 This sends the soapy water into all those nooks and crannies to clean them out, and all you have to do is give it one final rinse.
 This method works beautifully with almost all foods, with the exception of nut butters, which can be a bit sticky and stubborn.

 Read more: The Best Way to Clean Your Blender